PowerRangers10/PikaSor/README.md

 ![WhatsApp Image 2021-09-04 at 11 51 39](https://user-images.githubusercontent.com/90082259/132085135-2843c8ce-b49b-4a09-88bf-09a3d726c28d.jpeg)

-## This will help you for making a sensor with the help of Following Componets:-
+## This will help you for making a sensor with the help of Following List of Components:-
-1] Arduino Nano (or) Arduino Uno
+1. Arduino Nano (or) Arduino Uno
-2] UV Sensor
+2. UV Sensor
-3] Buzzer
+3. Buzzer
-4] Jumper Wires
+4. Jumper Wires
-5] 9V Battery
+5. 9V Battery
-6] LED Bulb
+6. LED Bulb
-7] 330 OHM Resistor
+7. 330 OHM Resistor

 ### Code for PikaSor:-
 #define trig 12